spectrocloud/librarium/content/docs/12.5-palette-cli/10-install-palette-cli.md

 <br />

 5. If you will use Palette Dev Engine (PDE) complete this step.
-Otherwise you can skip to the validation section.
+Otherwise you can skip to [Validation](/palette-cli/install-palette-cli/#validation).
 Log in to Palette by using the `login` command.
 Replace `<YOUR-API-KEY>` with your Palette API key.
 If you are using a Palette self-hosted instance, replace the `--console-url` with your custom Palette URL.

   <br />